Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 * What tools have you used and why?

-For create and the audio and the text was needed it to use a Text editor as Word , a microphone, audio recorder device and an audio-editing tool.
+For create and the audio and the text was needed it to use a Text editor as Word , a microphone, audio recorder device and an audio-editing tool (Audacity).
 The text was worked in Word to be able to have a draft and be translated to swedish.
 Also use it on word worked to have already in a digital version to be copy and paste it on the HTML dropmenu of the project.
 The history was record with a microphone on the iPhone and used it on Audacity to modify the acoustic and include some background sound to the history.